 Shipping Policy Example

-Now that you understand what a shipping policy is and why your business needs one, let's look at an example of what to include in your shipping policy.
-These are all included in the template below, but you may make your own or use eCommerce software that automatically generates one.
+Now that you’re familiar with leading companies’ shipping policies, let's look at an example that can be used for your own.
+These are all included in the template linked above, but you may make your own or use eCommerce software that automatically generates one.

 Here are the five most common sections you'll want to include in your shipping policy: